DNACENSolutions/dnac_ansible_workflows/workflows/device_credentials/README.md

 # Device Credential Workflow Manager
-Device Credential Workflow Manager in Cisco DNA Center is a tool that helps you organize and manage network device credentials, including creating, applying, and updating credentials for network devices during deployment or maintenance.
+The Device Credential Workflow Manager in Cisco Catalyst Center helps organize and manage network device credentials, including creating, applying, and updating them during deployment or maintenance..

-You can configure and manage credentials for network devices such as switches, routers, access points, and other devices, ensuring that Cisco DNA Center has access and can manage them automatically.
+You can configure and manage credentials for network devices such as switches, routers, access points, and other devices, ensuring that Cisco Catalyst Center has access and can manage them automatically.

 These workflows help you reduce risk and enhance security while managing your network.
 Below are the key elements and processes in Device Credential Workflow Manager.

 Device Credentials Figure: It consists of two parts: Network Hierarchy and Manage Credentials.
 ![Alt text](./images/credential.png)

-Network Hierarchy: specifies where the credential will be applied on Manage Credentials:
+Network Hierarchy: Specifies where the credential will be applied.
+Manage Credentials:
 - CLI: Connect and manage devices via command line (SSH/Telnet).
 - SNMPv2c Read: Read device status information via SNMPv2c.